codyspate/NextPWAFirebase/README.md

 # PWA With Next and Firebase
 -------------------------

-- [ ] Implement Native Camera
+- [x] Implement Native Camera
-  - [ ] Show Input File Componente as callback of the native camera
+  - [x] Show Input File Componente as callback of the native camera
-  - [ ] Transform image to base64
+  - [x] Transform image to base64
-- [ ] Get Location with the API
+- [x] Get Location with the API
-- [ ] Background Sync create Post
+- [x] Background Sync create Post
 - [ ] Deploy
 - [ ] Install App in phones
+- [ ] Service worker for offline first